Performance Management

 Fatalities per 100 million vehicle miles traveled (VMT)

-*Number of Serious injuries
+*Number of serious injuries

 Serious injuries per 100 million vehicle miles traveled (VMT)